iontodirel/find_devices/README.md

  # find_devices

 Audio device and serial ports search utility.
-Use this utility to find audio devices and serial ports.
+Use this utility to find audio devices and/or serial ports.

-The functionally of this utility is focused for ham radio use, to help with integration and automation with Direwolf, or other software.
-This utility can be useful as well as an one-in-all tool.
+The functionally of this utility is tailored for amateur radio use.
+It can help with integration and automation with Direwolf and other related software.
+Aditionally this utility can be useful as a one-in-all tool.

 `./find_devices -p -i all --audio.desc Texas --port.desc cp21`